 - Schedule a one-on-one consultation with an educational technologist

-- NEW: Hear from students: The Undergraduate Education Student Advisory Board suggests instructors keep these considerations in mind when using Zoom
+- Hear from students: The Undergraduate Education Student Advisory Board suggests instructors keep these considerations in mind when using Zoom

 - 1. Prepare an Instructional Plan

 Set Student Expectations